 What this means

 This means that a slightly greater number of Nova Scotia businesses have looked to foreign markets to sell their products.
-However, it is not clear if this is representative of a longer-term trend, as the data has fluctuated only slightly over the available time period, without a clear direction.
+However, it is not clear if this is representative of a longer-term trend, as the data has fluctuated slightly over the available period, without a clear direction.

 Gordon Ramsay to pour N.S. wine at his posh London restaurant